BrunoGilRamirez/Just_HEAR_ME/Readme.md

 Welcome to **Sólo Escúchame** – an open-source Spanish emotional assistance chatbot powered by the LLaMA-2-7b-Chat model.
 Our goal is to provide emotional support through advanced AI. 💡

-## Models in HuggingFace 🤗

-**Sólo Escúchame** is an enhanced, fine-tuned model based on LLaMA-2-7b-Chat, meticulously trained using the datasets outlined in the next section.
-You can download the model and find detailed specifications by clicking [here](https://huggingface.co/BrunoGR/Just_HEAR_Me).

-Additionally, we offer another version of this model, also fine-tuned on LLaMA-2-7b-Chat, utilizing the PEFT Adapter.
-This version is optimized for broader accessibility, requiring fewer computational resources.
-For more details and to download this model, [click here](https://huggingface.co/BrunoGR/JUST_HEAR_ME-PEFT_Adapter).

 ## About This Repository 👋